broxus/octusbridge-solana-docs/MVP/relays_round_loading.md

 * Author of proposal
 * Voters
 * Number of votes to be accepted
-* State: new, started, finished
-  * `New` state is needed to load all relays via batching mechanics.
-  * `Started` state is when current round relays can vote.
+* Is loaded flag (shows that relays can vote)
-  * `Finished` state is when there is enough votes to accept the proposal and new round relays are created successfully.
+* Is accepted flag (shows that proposal is accepted and new round relays is created successfully)

 ### New round relays account